 The Kalahari Desert is also home of the largest salt pans in the world, the Makgadikgadi Pans, a breathtaking sigh, a vast sea of white that was once the center of a huge lake that evaporated thousand years ago.

 In the eastern part of the country, the Okavango Delta is a wondrous wetland within a desert, an iconic place with a huge diversity of fauna and flora.

 The Okavango Delta, a World Heritage Site, is rightly considered one of the most incredible wilderness sanctuaries in Africa.

-The Okavango Delta is one of the largest inland delta system in the world, an area of 16.000 sq km filled with water channels. lagoons and islands.
+The Okavango Delta is one of the largest inland delta systems in the world, an area of 16.000 sq km filled with water channels, lagoons and islands.

 What makes this area truly remarkable is that it is a wetland paradise located deep within the arid Kalahari Desert, receiving its water from rain falling over a thousand kilometers away.

 Each year floodwater flow from their catchment areas in the moist central African highlands over 1000 km away into the Delta to create the miracle that is the Okavango.

 This unique area sustains a huge diversity of fauna and flora, so that game viewing is excellent right through the year.